jzohrab/lute/docs/development.md

 ## Branches

 * **master**: the main branch I use for Lute.
+* **develop**: the development branch.
+PRs should go into this branch.
+When this branch passes CI, it's merged into master.
 * other branches: features I'm working on.

 ## Tests